radiantearth/stac-api-spec/item-search/README.md

 See [examples](examples.md) for some example requests.

+Only one of either **intersects** or **bbox** may be specified.
+If both are specified, a 400 Bad Request status code must be returned.

+#### limit

-**limit** The limit parameter follows the same semantics of the OAFeat Item resource limit parameter.
+The limit parameter follows the same semantics of the OAFeat Item resource limit parameter.
 The value is a suggestion to the server as to the maximum number of Item objects the client would prefer in the response.
 The server may return fewer Item objects, but must not return more.
 The OpenAPI specification defines the default and maximum values